-It has an excellent Anti-PID performance guarantee limited power degradation for mass production and designed for high voltage systems of up to 1500 VDC, saving BOS cost.
+It has an excellent Anti-PID performance guarantee limited power degradation for mass production and is designed for high voltage systems of up to 1500 VDC, saving BOS cost.

-The 0.55% annual power degradation 30 year linear power warranty and light-weight design for easy installation and low BOS cost.
+The 0.55% annual power degradation 30-year linear power warranty and lightweight design for easy installation and low BOS cost.

-The module power increases 5-25% generally (per different reflective condition) lower LCOE and higher IRR also means excellent performance in low-light environments (e.g. early morning, dusk, and cloud, etc.)
+The module power increases by 5-25% generally (per different reflective condition) lower LCOE and higher IRR also means excellent performance in low-light environments (e.g. early morning, dusk, and cloud, etc.)

-They are UL and IEC 1500V certified; lowers BOS costs and yields better LCOE with a higher module conversion efficiency (up to 20.74%).
+They are UL and IEC 1500V certified; lowers BOS costs and yield better LCOE with a higher module conversion efficiency (up to 20.74%).
 Their excellent Anti-PID performance guarantee limited power degradation for mass production and advanced glass and cell surface textured design ensure excellent performance

-in low-light environment.
+in a low-light environment.

-This Solar Panel comes with a 30 year performance warranty with degradation at 1% in the first year and 0.4% annually until year 30, and a product warranty of 15 years.
+This Solar Panel comes with a 30-year performance warranty with degradation at 1% in the first year and 0.4% annually until year 30, and a product warranty of 15 years.